History of British Airways in Timeline

 In 2019, British Airways marked its centenary based on predecessor companies.

-On 28 April 2020, British Airways set out plans to make up to 12,000 staff redundant because of the global collapse of air traffic due to the COVID-19 pandemic.
+On 28 April 2020, British Airways set out plans to make up to 12,000 staff redundant and potentially not reopen its operations at Gatwick airport due to the global collapse of air traffic from the COVID-19 pandemic.

 July 2020: Immediate retirement of 747-400 fleet